Len Keys

 Leonard John Keys (3 August 1880 – 26 January 1958) was a New Zealand lawn bowls player who competed for his country at the 1934 British Empire Games.
 However, he is more notable as a businessman and one of the pioneers of passenger bus services in Auckland.

 Early life and family

-Born in Patea on 3 August 1880, Keys was the son of Harriet Jane Keys (née Watson) and John Edward Keys.
+Born in Pātea on 3 August 1880, Keys was the son of Harriet Jane Keys (née Watson) and John Edward Keys.
 He grew up in the Thames area, before serving an apprenticeship as a grocer in Auckland.
 In 1903, he married Sarah Margery McMaster, and the couple went on to have three children.

 Lawn bowls

 Keys was a member of the Auckland Bowling Club team that won the men's fours title at the 1932 national lawn bowls championships, held in Christchurch.
 He went on to represent New Zealand in the men's singles at the 1934 British Empire Games in London.
 He lost all nine of his round-robin matches, finishing in tenth, and last, place.